 There are billions of people on this planet.
 Some will go on to do great things.
 And maybe that someone will be you.
 You can’t change the past.
 And some things will be out of your control (like that DNA you’ve been given).
 But you have your whole present and future ahead of you.
 You can help those in need.
 You can smile at strangers.
 You can spend more time with your friends and family.
 You have the power to change people’s lives for the better.
 Heck, you have the power to change your life for the better.
 If you compare yourself to others, you can work at developing those little quirks you think you lack to level yourself up.

 That said, you still want to accept yourself as you are.
 I went to university for neuroscience.
 By second year, I had failed a mandatory class that I knew there was no chance of me mastering.
 I studied my butt off in that class and was nowhere near a passing grade.
 It was devastating.
 However, that failure led to my current path.
 And I’m much happier doing this.
 Maybe you’ll never be a world-class violinist or as great at physics as Einstein, but you can still contribute to society in a meaningful way.
 And you’re still an important part of the world.
-Your actions make a difference in the world… even if they don’t seem like they do.
+Your actions make a difference in the world, even if they don’t seem like they do.
 When you feel inferior, remember acceptance as an important virtue.

 Our insecurities cause us to do and say stupid things.
 When comparing yourself to others, you begin to feel smaller.
 More insecure.
 More fragile and sad.
 The best way to prevent yourself getting sucked into a negative vortex is to focus your energies on complimenting others.
 When you see something admirable in a person, tell them.
 It’ll help you create an identity as a kind person.
 And with time people will begin to notice the positive traits about you too.